We are now accepting applications!

-This yearlong, full-time position will afford a Dickinson graduate with a unique opportunity to continue their connection with the College Farm and local food initiatives while developing professional skills in educational programming, program management and communications.
-Recent graduates who are self directed and have a vested interest in food-related issues and campus-based programming will thrive in this position.
+This yearlong, full-time position will afford a recent graduate with a unique opportunity to continue their connection with the College Farm and local food initiatives while developing professional skills in educational programming, program management, small business enterprise, and communications.
+Recent graduates who are self directed and have a vested interest in food-related issues, food systems work, and campus-based programming will thrive in this position.
 The Education & Outreach Coordinator will be supervised by the Farm’s Director who will ensure the position’s success through empowerment and support.

 Responsibilities of this position: